mroy31/pynetem/docs/source/topology.rst

   - `VDE <https://github.com/virtualsquare/vde-2>`_ which works only with qemu or junos node
-  - `OpenVSwitch <https://www.openvswitch.org/>`_ which works with all kind of nodes and thus are the prefered solution.
+  - `OpenVSwitch <https://www.openvswitch.org/>`_ which works with all kind of nodes and thus are the preferred solution.

 A switch is declared like that: